-render of the demo scene - click to download the zip archive
+render of the demo scene

 click here to go back to the download page/install notes/video tutorials

-To use the demo scene download and unzip it.
-Use the file menu(I didn't test the libraries) to load the scene file into truespace.
+To unpackage the demo scene use the file menu to load the scene file, skylightScene into truespace.
+Don't use the library to load it.
 Right click the indigo icon or click the "scene package" button in the default aspect of the indigo panel to open the scene packager panel.
 Click "unpackage the scene".
 Now it should render on your machine.

 truespace realtime display and an ies profile light version